dan1el789/OperatingSystem/memory/static-and-dynamic-partition/README.md

 ## Why is the usage of double linked lists better than single linked lists?

 ## What happens when we delete an element in a dynamic partition?
-What happens to thememory and why is it reasonable to do?
+What happens to the memory and why is it reasonable to do?

 ## Explain the difference between internal and external fragmentation?